ryuichiueda/slides_marp/prob_robotics_2025/lesson4-2e.md

 ## Summary of Gaussian Distribution

 - Various types of noise $\rightarrow$ are Gaussian distributed in variables
     - Universal
-- Reproducible
+- Reproductive property
-- Useful for $\rightarrow$ programs where calculations often require only exponential calculations
+    - useful for programs
 - Properties of variance and precision
     - For the distribution of a sum of variables: Simple sum of variances
     - For the product of distributions: Simple sum of precisions